Hitler really really cared about a lot of things. He was passionate. He was dedicated. And he was effective.

 Some were patriots.
 They just wanted to live a happy life and leave something for their children in the motherland.
 They probably died, likely turned in to the Gestapo by their own children for grumblings against the Nazis.

 And some left.
 They didn’t care enough to defend the homeland, or elect a communist, or join the Nazis.
 They lived and thrived.
 They had children who had children.
-They passed ideas along, they built things.
+They wrote books, built businesses, passed ideas and wealth along to the next generations.

 So who is the next Hitler?
-Oh just ask around, you’ll get plenty of answers, usually divided along (pretty convenient and suspect) political fault lines.
+Just ask around, you’ll get plenty of answers, usually divided along (pretty convenient and suspect) political fault lines.

 But the truth is, everyone has their counterpart on the other side, all passionately screaming to wake up the sheep because– you guessed it– they care.